Dance Like Nobody Is Watching, Or Dance Like When You Were A Child?

 Perhaps not everybody but I believe quite a few may recognise themselves at least to some extent.

-Back then, with the yet unscarred belief in ourselves, we had no doubt that we would receive anything but praise and positive response to our showmanship.
+Back then, with the yet unscarred belief in ourselves, we had no doubt that we would receive anything but praise and a positive response to our showmanship.
 Even the occasional inattentiveness or visible annoyance from our parents could not discourage us.

 What happened to this attitude and the faith in our ability to capture an audience?
 Where has this confident, carefree person gone?
 When did we become too self-conscious to express ourselves without self-censorship?